Yes, tis the rush before Christmas and America's Anchorman is away.

 It's a 60-day gimmick.

-Say what you like about George the Third, uh, but the T Act was not for sixty days.
+Say what you like about George III, but the T Act was not for 60 days.

-Uh and it and if the Republicans were doing their job, everybody would understand that agreeing a bipartisan compromise on something that expires after sixty days is not a sign of an a new post-political, post-partisan approach to government,
+And if the Republicans were doing their job, everybody would understand that agreeing a bipartisan compromise on something that expires after 60 days is not a sign of a new post-political, post-partisan approach to government,

-The uh the UN holding a moment of silence for the mass murderer, nuclear madman, Kim Jong-il.
+The UN holding a moment of silence for the mass murderer, nuclear madman, Kim Jong-il.

 Maybe we can get the UN General Assembly to hold a moment of silence for the Republican House leadership.